 Welcome to the homepage for the AARP Washington State Podcast.
-Our podcast focuses on health, wealth & self, and how we can make life after age 50 the best years of our lives.
-Hosted by AARP’s Bruce Carlson
+Our podcast focuses on Health, Wealth & Self, and how we can make life after age 50 the best years of our lives.

 Or you can listen through any podcast app.
 Just search for "AARP Washington State Podcast".

 And don't forget to check out AARP's national podcasts, such as The Perfect Scam, a weekly podcast from our Fraud Watch Network featuring former conman Frank Abagnale, our general interest AARP podcast Take On Today, and our personal finance podcast Closing the Savings Gap, featuring AARP ambassador and TODAY Show financial editor Jean Chatzky.
 You can learn more about AARP in Washington State here and in Seattle here.